 Methods: Five year mortality was estimated using linear regression and treating serum LDL as a continuous predictor of interest.
 Differences in survival distributions were tested using a model which allowed for unequal variance through use of the Huber-White sandwich estimator of the standard errors.
 Confidence intervals were assessed at an alpha=0.05 level of significance.

 Results: From a linear regression analysis of 725 available observations from a sample of 735 elderly subjects between ages 65 and 99, we estimate an absolute difference in five year mortality of 0.103% for each 1 mg/dL increase in serum LDL, with the higher LDL tending to have longer survival.
 Based on a 95% confidence interval, we find that observing such an estimated difference is not unusual if the true difference in survival were anywhere between 0.188% and 0.018% for each 1 mg/dL increase (again, with tendency of longer survival for higher LDL) .
 These results are statistically significant evidence of an association between five year mortality and serum LDL (p-value = 0.017) and we can confidently reject the null hypothesis of no association between serum LDL and survival in favor of a hypothesis that death within 5 years is associated with lower mean serum LDL.

+Score：3

 Evaluate associations between 5 year mortality and LDL using risk ratio (RR: ratios of probabilities).